jcamiel/panes/README.md

 ```

 `panes.py` is a Python 2.7+ script to configure an [iTerm 2][] window.
-`panes.py` read a configuration file at ~/.panesrc and create a new iTerm 2 window.
+`panes.py` reads a configuration file at ~/.panesrc and creates a new iTerm 2 window.

 Based on the configuration file, `panes.py` creates additional horizontal or vertical split panes inside this window and can launch additional commands at the startup of the shell pane.